Dragon-H22/Dragon-H22/README.md

 ## Hey! there,   I'm Eng.Hossam Hatem Abd-elbaky 👋  :
 - Student at the Faculty of Computers and Information Science at Ain Shams University in third year.
 - Interested in Programming and Software Development.
-- Currently learning Flutter application , Web devolpment and UX/UI design.
+- Currently learning Web devolopment, Flutter.
 <br>

 #### Connect with me 📫 :